Index Fund vs Active Fund 2026 | Which Wins?

-Passively managed fund tracking a specific market benchmark with minimal fees.
+Passively managed fund that tracks a market index (S&P 500, NASDAQ, etc.) with minimal trading.

-Professionally managed fund where managers actively buy/sell securities to outperform the market.
+Professionally managed fund where managers actively select securities to outperform a market benchmark.

 Choose Index Fund if